-This course explores the development of the art of theatre from its beginnings to the present.
+History of Theatre explores the development of the art of theatre from its beginnings to the present.
 Periods of history of greatest significance in the evolution of theatre will be emphasized.
-Elements of the theatre will be examined including theatre artists, plays, technical aspects and performance styles within diverse geographical, socio-cultural and historical contexts.
+Elements of the theatre will be examined including theatre artists, plays, technical aspects, and performance styles within diverse geographical, socio-cultural, and historical contexts.
+Prerequisites: Reading Proficiency